Gwattle/RP_TSL/Checklist.md

 - [ ] See if there's a way to implement access point mode with the rtl8188eu chipset.
     - [ ] Update hostapd files based on the official Realtek config files for the rtl8188eu chipset.
     - [ ] Don't use an adapter with the rtl18188eu chipset (preferably an Intel chipset?).
-- [ ] Change the protocol used for communicating with the tsl to ethernet.
-    - [ ] Remove the `get_address.py` file and use `sockets` for client-side communication with the tsl.